I’m creating a sketch a day this holiday season to nourish trust. Want to pause with me each day to take one in?…

-This year, I’m taking a moment each day, between American Thanksgiving and Christmas, to press pause on unthinking action and pause on the holiday currents that swirl in and around me, to focus quietly in on what I value, and what I sense my trust most needs to stay strong.
+As I did last year, this year I’m taking a moment each day, December 1 through 25, to press pause on unthinking action and pause on the holiday currents that swirl in and around me, to focus quietly in on what I value, and what I sense my trust most needs to stay strong.

 And as I do so, I’ll create a sketch from what arises.

-I’d love to share these sketches with you – to inspire more softness, more stillness, more strength and courage and trust in lives beyond my own.
+I’d love to share these sketches with you – to inspire more softness in you, more stillness, more strength and courage and trust.

 And I’d love to talk together on a common Facebook page about the thoughts that they spark.
 To share stories.
 To support a more trust-filled season.

-- 30 days of trust-nourishing sketches, sent by email from November 25 through December 24
+- 25 days of trust-nourishing sketches, sent by email December 1 through December 25

-- A private Facebook page where we can talk about these sketches and whatever other Santa Pause moves we’re making.
-The Facebook page will go live a week before the sketches do, beginning November 18.
+- A private Facebook page where we can talk about these sketches and whatever other Santa Pause moves we’re making to root ourselves in trust through this season.

-Note: As part of your subscription to these sketches, and as my “Thank you!
-I’m delighted for your company!”, I’ll send you a free copy of my holiday ebook, Unspiking the Holiday Punch – a resource for navigating extended family time with greater ease.
+- BONUS: As part of your subscription to these sketches, and as my “WOOHOO!
+We’re deepening our trust together!!”, I’ll send you a free copy of my holiday ebook, Unspiking the Holiday Punch – a resource for navigating extended family time with greater ease.
 On its own, it sells for $10.

 What people are saying: